Welcome to Frontier Scientists, where new discoveries in the Far North unfold before your eyes.

-The scientists of Frontier Scientist are guiding the educators, who are helping to translate the information to you.
+The scientists of Frontier Scientist are guiding the educators, who are helping to translate the information for you.

 Here are the Educators:

 Elizabeth O’Connell is Frontier Scientists’ project director.
 She has over 30 years experience in broadcast media, with an avid interest in new media.
 The company WonderVisions spearheading this concept has primarily worked in the arctic and with scientists or naturalists.
 Her hobbies include birding, telephone pictionary, running downhill and in water, exploring the trails.
 Academic interests include: a curiosity about everything.